The House Always Wins.

 Tap card ranks as they're dealt.
 Running count, true count, and deck penetration update instantly.

-Bet Recommendations
+Bet Spread & Recommendations

 Table Rules Configuration